A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

 \section{HYDRA}

-The main contribution of this work is the design of HYDRA, a domain-independent architecture for implementing a novelty-aware agent in complex, mixed discrete and continuous domains.
+The main contribution of this work is the design of HYDRA, a domain-independent architecture for implementing a novelty-aware agent in complex, mixed discrete-continuous domains.
 The HYDRA architecture includes a \emph{base agent} and \emph{novelty meta-reasoning} components designed to detect novelties and adapt the base agent's behavior to them.
 A notional architecture is shown in Figure \ref{fig:hydra_architecture}.
-The base agent (Figure \ref{fig:hydra_architecture} - left, Section \ref{sec:base-agent}) implements a \emph{perceive-decide-act} cycle in the environment, inferring the current state of the world using encoded background knowledge and perceived observations, deciding which actions to perform using a PDDL+ planner, and acting accordingly.
-The novelty meta-reasoning components in HYDRA (Figure \ref{fig:hydra_architecture} - right, Section \ref{sec:novelty_reasoning}) continuously monitor various aspects of agent behavior to detect when it diverges from expectations to find opportunities for changing the models that drive the agent's action selection.
+The base agent (Figure \ref{fig:hydra_architecture} - left, Section \ref{sec:base-agent}) implements a \emph{perceive-decide-act} cycle in the environment.
+The novelty meta-reasoning components in HYDRA (Figure \ref{fig:hydra_architecture} - right, Section \ref{sec:novelty_reasoning}) detect the presence of novelty, characterize, and accommodate it by updating its knowledge bases as appropriate.